-York Teaching Hospital NHS Foundation Trust was granted its licence as a Foundation Trust on 1 April 2007.
+York and Scarborough Teaching Hospitals NHS Foundation Trust was granted its licence as a Foundation Trust on 1 April 2007.

 Although still part of the National Health Service family and subject to NHS quality standards, performance ratings and systems of inspection we are not directed or controlled by the Secretary of State for Health,

 One of the greatest benefits of being an NHS Foundation Trust is that the structure helps us to work more closely with local people and service users to help us respond to the needs of our communities.

 Other benefits include the chance to maximise financial freedoms, have more control over our money to improve facilities and achieve a better balance between national and local priorities.

 There are three main components to the way an NHS Foundation Trust is structured: